Huy-DNA/MPiSC/report/chapters/background/index.typ

 //
 // Historically, MPI as a message passing framework is often used in combination with other shared-memory frameworks such as OpenMP or pthreads to optimize communication within processes in a node.
 MPI-3 SHM (shared memory) is a capability introduced in MPI-3 to optimize intra-node communication within MPI RMA windows.
 This leads to the rise of MPI+MPI approach in distributed programming @zhou.
 In MPI-3, *shared-memory windows* can be created via `MPI_Win_allocate_shared`.
 Shared memory windows can be used for both one-sided communication and shared memory access.
 Besides using MPI-RMA facilities for communication and synchronization in these *shared-memory windows*, other communication and synchronization mechanisms provided by other shared-memory frameworks such as C++11 atomics can also be used.
 Typically, C++11 atomics allows for much more efficient communication and synchronization compared to MPI-RMA.
 Therefore, MPI-3 SHM can be used as an optimization for intra-node communication within MPI RMA programs.
 A general approach in using shared memory windows with tradition MPI RMA is discussed further in @zhou.
 //
-== Pure MPI - A porting approach of shared memory algorithms
+== Pure MPI - A porting approach of shared memory algorithms to distributed algorithms

 // === Pure MPI